 How to do it?

-Shallow work might seem unimportant but it is the little things that make the world run.
+Shallow work might seem unimportant among deep work vs shallow work, but it is the little things that make the world run.
 Hence, shallow work is done best with some ground rules:

 - Keep a track of the time spent on each shallow task